Yandex Cloud

 Do not keep the public IP address for your serviceDo not keep the public IP address for your service

-1. To migrate user load from an external network load balancer to an L7 load balancer, in the DNS service of your domain's public zone, change the A record value for the service domain name to the public IP address of the L7 load balancer.
-If the public domain zone was created in Yandex Cloud DNS, change the record using this guide.
+1. To migrate user traffic from an external network load balancer to an L7 load balancer, in the DNS service of your domain's public zone, update the A record value for the service domain name to point to the L7 load balancer's public IP address.
+If the public domain zone was created in Yandex Cloud DNS, update the record using this guide.

 Note

-The propagation of DNS record updates depends on the time-to-live (TTL) value and the number of links in the DNS request chain.
-This process can take a long time.
+The migration may take a while because the propagation of DNS record's updates depends on its time-to-live (TTL) and the number of links in the DNS request chain.

-2. As the DNS record updates propagate, follow the increase of requests to the L7 load balancer from the load balancer statistics charts.
+2. As the DNS record updates propagate, monitor the increase in requests to the L7 load balancer on the load balancer statistics charts.

-3. Follow the decrease of the external network load balancer load using the processed_bytes and processed_packets load balancer metrics.
-You can also create a dashboard to visualize these metrics.
-The absence of load on the external network load balancer for a prolonged period of time indicates that the user load has been transfered to the L7 load balancer.
+3. Monitor the decrease in traffic on the external network load balancer using the processed_bytes and processed_packets load balancer metrics.
+You can create a dashboard to visualize these metrics.
+If there is no load on the network load balancer for a long time, the migration to the L7 load balancer is complete.

-4. (Optional) Delete the external network load balancer after migrating user load to the L7 load balancer.
-Select an option that agrees with the method you initially used to deploy your NGINX Ingress controller:
+4. Optionally, once migration is complete, delete the external network load balancer.
+Select an option that agrees with the method you initially used to deploy your NGINX Ingress Controller:

 Using a Helm chart